mukeshtiwari/Dlog-zkp/README.md

 4. Formalise others, e.g., AND, OR sigma protocol
 5. Formalise some vote counting method where we can use our sigma protocol library to demonstrate usability.

+The end goal is verify all the crypto primitives of [SwissPost](https://gitlab.com/swisspost-evoting/crypto-primitives/crypto-primitives/) in Coq.